Rare event simulation for processes generated via stochastic fixed point equations: Introduction

-In the proof of efficiency, we encounter perpetuity sequences similar to (\ref{eq0.8}), albeit more general.
-In the context of (\ref{eq0.8}), it is known that while the series converges to a finite limit under minimal conditions, the necessary and sufficient condition for the $L_\beta$ convergence of $\{Z_n\}$ is that ${\bf E}\left[A^{-\beta}\right] <1$; {\it cf.} \shortciteN{GAAIUR09}.
-However, our analysis will involve moments of quantities similar to $\{Z_n\}$, but where ${\bf E}\left[A^{-\beta}\right]$ is {\it greater} than one, and hence our perpetuity sequences will necessarily diverge in $L_\beta$.
-To circumvent this problem, we will study these perpetuity sequences over randomly stopped intervals in the sense described in the previous paragraph, that is, over cycles emanating from, and returning to, a given subset ${\cal C}$ of $\reals$.
-Thus, instead we study $Z_K$, where $K$ denotes the first return time to ${\cal C}$, and we establish the $L_\beta$ convergence of this quantity.
-We establish this convergence not only under the assumption that ${\bf E}\left[A^{-\beta}\right] \in (1,\infty)$ but, more surprisingly, also when ${\bf E}\left[A^{-\beta}\right] = \infty$.
-This result, obtained in the proof of Theorem 2.3 below, will rely on estimates for the return times of $\{ V_n \}$ to ${\cal C}$.
-It is worth noting that if $K$ were replaced by the more commonly studied regeneration time $\tau$ of the chain $\{ V_n \}$, then the existing literature on Markov chain theory would {\it not} shed much light on the tails of $\tau$, and hence the convergence of $V_\tau$.
-Thus, the fact that $K$ has sufficient exponential tails for the convergence of $V_K$ is due to the recursive structure of the particular class of Markov chains which we consider here and seems to be a general property for this class of Markov chains.
+In this paper, we present an algorithm and establish that it is consistent and efficient; that is, it displays the bounded relative error property.
+It is interesting to note that in the proof of efficiency, certain new issues arise concerning the convergence of the perpetuity sequence \eqref{eq08}.
+Specifically, while it is known that~\eqref{eq08} converges to a finite limit under minimal conditions, the necessary and sufficient condition for the $L_\beta$ convergence of $\{ Z_n \}$ in~\eqref{eq08} is that ${\mathbf E} [ A^{-\beta} ] < 1$; cf. \citet{GAAIUR09}.
+However, our analysis will involve moments of quantities similar to~$\{ Z_n \}$, but where ${\mathbf E} [ A^{-\beta} ]$ is \textit{greater} than one, and hence our perpetuity sequences will necessarily be divergent in $L_\beta$.
+To circumvent this difficulty, we study these perpetuity sequences over randomly stopped intervals, namely, over cycles emanating from, and returning to, a given subset ${\mathcal C}$ of ${\mathbb R}$.
+As a technical point, it is worth noting that if the return time, $K$, were replaced by the more commonly studied regeneration time $\tau$ of the chain $\{ V_n \} $, then the existing literature on Markov chain theory would still not shed much light on the tails of $\tau$ and hence the convergence of $V_\tau$.
+Thus, the fact that $K$ has sufficient exponential tails for the convergence of~$V_K$ is due to the recursive structure of the particular class of Markov chains we consider and seems to be a general property for this class of Markov chains.
 These results concerning the moments of $L_\beta$-divergent perpetuity sequences complement the known literature on perpetuities and appear to be of some independent interest.

-In Section 4, which contains examples, numerical results and a discussion of the implementation of the algorithm, we describe various numerical strategies for dealing with models of practical interest, such as ruin models with stochastic investments and the ARCH(1) and GARCH(1,1) financial time series models.